 - Location of the armed person.

 - How the person is armed, i.e. rifle, pistol, bomb, knife.

 - Purpose, if known, of the armed person.

 - A complete description of the individual.

 - Whether or not any shots have been fired.

 - Your name and where you can be located if police need additional information.

-After notifying the police, notify Police & Campus Safety, the President, and one of the Vice Presidents.
+After notifying the police, notify Police & Campus Safety, the President, and one of the Vice Presidents or the Dean of Student Services

 Injury or Illness General Guidelines: